Tenacity Dance Company is powered by

 It’s a dancer’s job as an artist to make their audience feel something and it is our job as teachers to come up with choreography that like a story can be read by the audience with a beginning, middle and ending.
 Dancer’s have the challenging task of having to tell that story using their body as their only means of communication.
 As a dance piece is presented, the dancer provides emotions like funny, happy, sad, or confused that take the audience on an emotional journey developing the story.
 At TDC, we use a variety of visual images when teaching technique that also tell a story.
 This keeps the students engaged and gives them something they can creatively relate to while executing a step in class.
 Art is meant to be shared so stories can be told.

-New Studio opening this fall in Wichita, Kansas!
+New Studio LOCATION OPEN Now in Wichita, Kansas!

 4:00 PM – 9:00 PM